 A prequel set before the haunting of the Lambert family that reveals how gifted psychic Elise Rainier reluctantly agrees to use her ability to contact the dead in order to help a teenage girl who has been targeted by a dangerous supernatural entity.

-True-crime writer Ellison Oswalt moves himself and his family into a house where an horrific crime took place earlier, but his family doesn't know.
-He begins researching the crime, so that he can write a new book about it - to help his flailing career.
+True-crime writer Ellison Oswalt moves himself and his family into a house where a horrific crime took place earlier, but his family doesn't know.
+He begins researching the crime so that he can write a new book about it to help his flailing career.
 He uses some "snuff" film footage he finds in the house to help him in his research, but he soon finds more than he bargained for.
-There is a figure in each of the films, but who or what is it?
-As a result, his family start to suffer (as does he), and things take a turn for the worse.
+There is a figure in each of the films but who or what is it?
+As a result, his family start to suffer (as does he) and things take a turn for the worse.
 Will they survive?
 Written by

 Michael Hallows Eve

 124 of 213 people found this review helpful.

 Was this review helpful to you?